Sambal0x/sambal0x.github.io/_posts/2019-07-24-payment-bypass-via-parameter-tampering.md

 Sure enough, the transaction went through and I was able to successfully make a transaction for free.

-I reported this immediately to the client and an emergency patch was rolled out the next day.
+I reported this immediately to the vendor and an emergency patch was rolled out the next day.